 Set Current Location

 Garmisch-Partenkirchen is a spa and ski town in the Oberbayern region of Germany.
-The town was originally made up of two separate towns, Garmisch and Partenkirchen but have been brought together and functioning as one since 1935 when they were combined for the 1936 Olympics.
+The town was originally made up of two separate towns, Garmisch and Partenkirchen, but have been brought together and have been functioning as one since 1935, when they were merged for the 1936 Olympics.
 A premier destination for winter sports, this little town has a lot to offer visitors.
 Ski resorts and spas abound in Garmisch-Partenkirchen and Germany's highest mountain Zugspitze is accessible from here.
-There are plenty of opportunities to explore nature, go hiking or just relax at a world class spa while taking in the stunning scenery.
+There are plenty of opportunities to explore nature, go hiking or just relax at a world-class spa while taking in the stunning scenery.

 The southernmost and highest city of Germany breathes the air of the alpine mountains despite its population of 12,000.
 Though the city was mentioned first in 1141, human inhabitation in this town dates back to the stone age.
 Some of the town's popular tourist attractions include St. Anna-Kapelle, Heini-Klopfer-Skiflugschanze, Schattenbergschanze and Breitachklamm.
 However, the major reason behind the town's popularity is that it serves as host to the first part of the Four Hills Tournament, a ski jumping event.

 Established in 1978, Skiliftkarussell Winterberg is a popular ski resort that attracts visitors from all over the world, especially from the Netherlands.
 Boasting of 25 ski lifts, the resort is a popular skiing destination in winter and during summer it has amenities for downhill biking.
 Apart from offering several cross-country skiing trails, this place also serves as a host to several events for winter sports such as skeleton, sledding, wok racing and bobsleigh.